Find answers to commonly asked questions below.

 No, all health services can be accessed through a membership card.
 However, if phones are available, the membership card can be digitized.

 No. Our services are designed with an offline-first approach, ensuring they remain fully functional even in the absence of an internet connection.
-This is especially beneficial for our small-scale producers, community health workers, and healthcare providers, allowing uninterrupted access to all necessary services.
+This is especially beneficial for producers and workers, community health workers, and healthcare providers, allowing uninterrupted access to all necessary services.

 The health and socio-economic data collected through our platform offer significant value to public health services.
 In collaboration with national health stakeholders, we utilize this data for a variety of purposes, including analyzing health-seeking behaviors and enhancing outbreak detection capabilities.
 Public health authorities can leverage this anonymized data to identify health trends, recognize disease patterns, and understand the social determinants affecting health.
 This insight enables the design of precise interventions, efficient resource allocation, and identification of populations at higher risk, contributing to more effective public health strategies and interventions.